 Do I need to bring a computer to Bethany Lutheran College?

 There are no classes that require students to have their own computer.
-The college provides computer labs for student use.
+The college provides computer labs for student use in Meyer Hall, Honsey Hall, the Student Union, and throughout the library.
 The lab computers have standard productivity software and any specialized software students need for class assignments.
 Most students choose to bring their own computers, and you are encouraged to do so, but it is not necessary.

 Should I purchase a desktop or notebook computer?